Sascha8a/BetterGTMPWiki/docs/API_Client.md

 API.isControlJustReleased(int control);
 ```
 ## IsControlPressed
-Similar to [[IsControlJustPressed]], it's used on [[OnUpdate]] and will return if the game control is clicked.
+Similar to [IsControlJustPressed](API_Client.md?id=iscontroljustpressed), it's used on [OnUpdate]() and will return if the game control is clicked.
 This will can be used to also recognize whether or not a game control is being held by a player.
 For full game control list check out [[Game Controls]].

 ```javascript
 API.isControlPressed(int control);
 ```
 ## IsCursorShown
 Returns whether the cursor is currently shown or not.
-Also see the [[showCursor]] function.
+Also see the [showCursor](API_Client.md?id=showcursor) function.

 ```javascript
 API.isCursorShown();